 In short: you can work in India, as long as you (only) stay in service to your current employer, which is located outside of India.
-For example, you are allowed to perform specialized work with an Indian customer or client, provided you don’t enter into direct employment with that Indian organisation.
+For example, you are allowed to perform specialised work with an Indian customer or client, provided you do not enter into direct employment with that Indian organisation.

 Validity duration business visas India

 Starting 2019, all electronic business visas for India are valid for 365 days.
 Within that time, you can stay in India for a maximum of 180 days.
 This can be in one long stay, or spread across an unlimited number of individual trips.
 For example, it is thus also allowed to travel to Indian 60 days, with each stay lasting three days.

 Frequent business travellers will notice that the restrictions have been substantially loosened, meaning that in most cases it is no longer needed to follow the bureaucratic route for a physical visa.

 Additional requirements for business trips

 Before applying for a business Indian visa, always read the complete page with all the visa requirements.
 Among other things, it contains a list of all air and seaports where you are allowed to arrive with an online visa.
-It also contains information about certain regions you can’t automatically visit anymore.
+It also contains information about certain regions you cannot visit anymore.

 Entering into employment with an Indian organisation